 What does a Westside Community look like?

 Westside Communities are satellites of Westside: A Jesus Church scattered all across the Portland Metro area.
 They exist to help people experience the love of Jesus, learn the way of Jesus, and live on the mission of Jesus.
 So what does this look like in practice?
-It looks like people gathering together in home and neighborhoods throughout the week to eat good food, engage in meaningful conversation, explore Scripture, and serve their neighborhoods.
+It looks like people gathering together in homes and neighborhoods throughout the week to eat good food, engage in meaningful conversation, explore Scripture, and serve their city.
 Our Westside Communities all have the same foundational purpose and framework, yet each one is unique.
 Groups range in size from 5 people to 50 people, and every group looks and operates a little differently.
 Some groups are for a specific stage of life, and others are made up of all ages.
 Some groups are more study oriented, and others are more outreach oriented.
 Each group is a little different than the next, which we love!